Phenotypes of vascular flow networks: Potential flow in vascular networks

 The current $F_e$ through each edge $e$ connecting adjacent units $i$ and $j$ is given by $F_e = K_e (p_j - p_i)/L_e$, where $K_e$ is the dynamically adaptive conductivity, $L_e$ is the length of the edge, and $p_i$ is the potential (e.g., blood pressure or morphogen concentration) at unit $i$.
 In plants, proteins embedded in the plasma membrane are responsible for transporting auxin~\cite{Blakeslee2005,Kramer2006} with facilitated diffusion constants $K_e$.
 In animals, blood flow through vessels can be approximated by Poiseuille's law $K_e = k R_e^4$ with a constant $k$ and effective vessel radius $R_e$~\cite{Hacking1996,Hu2012}.

 Let $\Delta: \mathcal N \rightarrow \mathcal E$ be the network's oriented incidence matrix which maps the node vector space $\mathcal N$ to the edge vector space $\mathcal E$.
 The matrix $\Delta$ acts as a discrete difference operator.
-For each edge an arbitrary but fixed orientation is chosen (see Fig.~\ref{fig:figure1} C).
+For each edge an arbitrary but fixed orientation is chosen (see Fig.~1 C in the main paper).
 Then the components $\Delta_{e,i}$ read:

 The current vector $\mathbf F \in \mathcal E$ with entries $F_e$ can be derived from the potentials $\mathbf p \in \mathcal N$ using the formula

 The conductivities and lengths are summarized in the diagonal matrices $K$ and $L$.